 Bioengineered Bank Stabilization

 Bioengineered bank stabilization proposed as compensatory mitigation shall improve riparian and stream habitat by increasing stream shade to lower stream temperatures, production of invertebrates, future recruitment of large woody material, and bank stability.
 To improve aquatic and riparian habitats and reduce soil erosion and sedimentation of streams and wetlands, bioengineered bank stabilization integrates living woody and herbaceous materials with earthwork and recontouring of streambanks.
 Both organic and inorganic materials are put into place to stabilize and improve the structure of the soil where site constraints limit opportunities for natural channel meander.
-Bank stabilization structures that use bioengineering techniques minimize many of the impacts on waters of the state commonly caused by traditional or conventional engineered bank structures.
+Bank stabilization structures that use bioengineering techniques minimize many of the impacts on surface waters of the state commonly caused by traditional or conventional engineered bank structures.
 Examples of bioengineering project types include revetments consisting of trees, native plant materials, or willow walls; willow siltation baffles; brush mattresses; brush check dams; and brush bundles.
 Bioengineered bank stabilization for compensatory mitigation credit shall not include the placement of RSP.
 Bioengineered bank stabilization techniques use a minimal amount of hard materials (e.g., rock) and are not intended to include traditional hard engineering techniques, which are not eligible as compensatory mitigation.
 To qualify as compensatory mitigation, bioengineered bank stabilization shall not be conducted to merely protect property or infrastructure from bank erosion.
 The use of boulders should be limited in scope and quantity to the minimum necessary to stabilize the slope and protect it from expected streamflows during storms.
 If used, boulder structures should be part of a larger restoration design with the primary purpose of improving habitat and must include a riparian revegetation element.
 To count for compensatory mitigation, structures shall use a gravel filter in lieu of geotextile fabric, if applicable.
 Bank stabilization projects that qualify for compensatory mitigation shall not exceed 150 feet in length.
 Restoration and Enhancement of Off-Channel and Side-Channel Habitat

 Restoring and enhancing off-channel and side-channel habitat features helps to improve aquatic and riparian habitat for fish and wildlife.
 Compensatory mitigation project types in this category have the following benefits: